Stavanger: Economy

 In the early 20th century, Stavanger's industry was mainly related to fisheries and shipping.
 In the first half of the century it was known for canning, and in the 1950s there were over 50 canneries in town.
 The town was even called Norway's "canned capital", and included Christian Bjelland, who founded Chr Bjelland & Co.
 A/S. The last of these factories were closed down in 2002.

 Around 1950, over half of the working population in the city was employed in industry.
 Structural changes in industry and the strong development of the service sector have radically changed the city's economic base, and the service industry now represents over 11 percent of employment.
 However, the city still has 29 percent of the county's industrial employment.

 Engineering is now the main industry with 59 percent of manufacturing employment.
 This is mostly related to the offshore petroleum industry, and production of oil platforms alone account for 40 percent.
 Other important industries are publishing – especially high printing and the major daily newspapers in town, Stavanger and Rogaland Avis Aftenblad – and food and beverage, which includes the processing of local agricultural products from Jæren, including Gilde Vest with one of the largest slaughterhouses.

 Employment by place of work and industry in 2007 to 0.6% in primary, 27.4% in secondary and tertiary industries 71.7%.
 Employment by place of work by sector in 2007 to 24.4% in the public sector and 75.6% in the private sector and public enterprises.

 Industry has in recent years become highly decentralized.
-The most important of the newer industrial areas are Forus in the south, on the border of Sandnes and Sola, and Dusavik (mainly petroleum-related activities) in the north, on the border of Randfontein.
+The most important of the newer industrial areas are Forus in the south, on the border of Sandnes Municipality and Sola Municipality, and Dusavik (mainly petroleum-related activities) in the north, on the border of Randfontein.
 Significant older industrial areas are Hillevåg, Buøy, the eastern districts, and in some places elsewhere along the coast.
-Shipbuilding and shipping has also traditionally been of great importance to the city's economic growth, and Rosenberg Shipyard, established in 1896, is located on Hundvåg.
-Today Stavanger is also among the country's most important maritime cities, coming in fourth for registered fleets after the cities of Oslo, Bergen and Ålesund.
+Shipbuilding and shipping has also traditionally been of great importance to the city's economic growth; Worley Rosenberg, a shipyard, has 600 employees (in 2026); as of Q2 2026 it is still a cornerstone company the shipyard is located on Hundvåg.
+Stavanger is also among the country's most important maritime cities, coming in fourth for registered fleets after the cities of Oslo, Bergen and Ålesund.

 For the fourth consecutive year, Stavanger Region was in 2007 ranked best business region.
 Telemarksforsking Bo worked with Ministry NM to rank the regions in Norway with regard to profitability, growth and new businesses.